 We hope you will join us for an unusual and beautiful way to spend Mothers' Day afternoon!

 Strobe is happy to be part of a concert benefitting our neighbors in the North Bay.
 It is being presented by Community Concerts at Epworth, where we will be playing later in the season.
 Music and generosity will make it a truly wonderful Saturday afternoon!

 Laura, Alicia, Caroline and Krisanthy

-Strobe will be playing at SF Music Day again this year!
-Our time slot has yet to be determined, but the music starts and 12 noon and ends at 8pm on 4 different stages.
-Come hear us play music from 1781 to 2016, with composer-in-residence Vincent Russo present to describe his piece, Visions and Visitations, inspired by Joan of Arc.
+Strobe will be playing at SF Music Day again this year, at 12:45pm in the Education Studio at Herbst Theater.
+Come hear us play music from 1781 to 2016, with composer-in-residence Vincent Russo present to describe the first movement of his piece, Visions and Visitations, inspired by Joan of Arc.